What to Do if My Baby Will Only Sleep on Me?

 Final Thoughts

 Once you’re past the newborn phase, supporting the transition from “baby only sleeps on me” to independent sleeping can be a challenging process for some parents and babies.
-While there’s no one surefire solution for how to break contact naps, some babies naturally outgrow contact naps and start sleeping soundly in their bassinet or crib while others need time to get used to how to sleep without being held.
+While there’s no one surefire solution for how to break contact naps, some babies naturally outgrow contact naps and start sleeping soundly in their bassinet or crib.
+However, other infants and even toddlers may need time and extra guidance to get used to how to sleep without being held.

-If you’re trying to figure out how to get baby to sleep without being held, it’s important to be prepared for some crying and fussiness – if previously your baby only sleeps when held, some protest is normal when you put them in their crib.
-Some parents choose to try one of the many different baby sleep training methods to help their infant get comfortable with falling asleep and staying asleep in their sleep space.
+If you’re trying to figure out how to get baby to sleep without being held, it’s important to be prepared for some crying and fussiness – if previously your baby only sleeps when held, some protest is normal when you put them in their crib!
+Some parents of babies older than 4-months-old choose to try one of the many different baby sleep training methods to help their infant get comfortable with falling asleep and staying asleep in their sleep space.

-With the right approach and support, the transition from contact naps to independent sleeping can be a stress-free experience for everyone, and ultimately lead to long nights of restorative sleep.
+Remember, every baby is different, and what works for one may not work for another.
+Be patient and persistent when trying to get your baby to stop only sleeping when held.
+With the right approach and support, the transition from contact naps to independent sleeping can be a stress-free experience for everyone and ultimately lead to long nights of restorative sleep.

 Curious if the Smart Sleep Coach App is Right for You?